KartikChugh/Otto/README.md

 ### Why Otto the Owl?

-There's the alliteration, the portrait of the wise owl that comes to mind, but the real reason might lie in the subtle usage of OttoML...
+There's the alliteration, the portrait of the wise owl that comes to mind, the subtle use of [OttoML](https://en.wikipedia.org/wiki/Automated_machine_learning)..